Silicon: Quantum dots

 Silicon quantum dots are created through the thermal processing of hydrogen silsesquioxane into nanocrystals ranging from a few nanometers to a few microns, displaying size dependent luminescent properties.
-The nanocrystals display large Stokes shifts converting photons in the ultra-violet range to photons in the visible or infrared, depending on the particle size, allowing for applications in quantum dot displays and luminescent solar concentrators due to their limited self absorption.
+The nanocrystals display large Stokes shifts converting photons in the ultraviolet range to photons in the visible or infrared, depending on the particle size, allowing for applications in quantum dot displays and luminescent solar concentrators due to their limited self absorption.
 A benefit of using silicon based quantum dots over cadmium or indium is the non-toxic, metal-free nature of silicon.

 Another application of silicon quantum dots is for sensing of hazardous materials.
 The sensors take advantage of the luminescent properties of the quantum dots through quenching of the photoluminescence in the presence of the hazardous substance.
 There are many methods used for hazardous chemical sensing with a few being electron transfer, fluorescence resonance energy transfer, and photocurrent generation.
-Electron transfer quenching occurs when the lowest unoccupied molecular orbital (LUMO) is slightly lower in energy than the conduction band of the quantum dot, allowing for the transfer electrons between the two, preventing recombination of the holes and electrons within the nanocrystals.
+Electron transfer quenching occurs when the lowest unoccupied molecular orbital (LUMO) is slightly lower in energy than the conduction band of the quantum dot, allowing for the transfer of electrons between the two, preventing recombination of the holes and electrons within the nanocrystals.
 The effect can also be achieved in reverse with a donor molecule having its highest occupied molecular orbital (HOMO) slightly higher than a valence band edge of the quantum dot, allowing electrons to transfer between them, filling the holes and preventing recombination.
 Fluorescence resonance energy transfer occurs when a complex forms between the quantum dot and a quencher molecule.
 The complex will continue to absorb light but when the energy is converted to the ground state it does not release a photon, quenching the material.
 The third method uses different approach by measuring the photocurrent emitted by the quantum dots instead of monitoring the photoluminescent display.
 If the concentration of the desired chemical increases then the photocurrent given off by the nanocrystals will change in response.